Addictions

 • Navigation:

-The patient moves freely through the living room and can visit all the seating areas or move there using a teleport point.
+The patient moves freely through the living space and can visit all seating areas or use teleport points to move there.

 • Interaction with drinks

-All bottles and glasses can be picked up.
+All bottles and glasses can be taken in hand.

 • Opening beer bottles

-Beer bottles can be opened with a bottle opener, whereupon the typical sound can be heard.
+Beer bottles can be opened with a bottle opener, producing the typical sound.

 • Opening wine bottles

-Wine bottles can be opened with the corkscrew, whereupon the typical sound can also be heard.
+Wine bottles can be opened with a corkscrew, producing the typical sound.

-A colour-matched liquid can be poured from beer and wine bottles to fill up glasses or dispose of the alcohol.
+Beer and wine bottles can pour a color-matched liquid to refill glasses or dispose of the alcohol.

 • Interaction with cigarettes

-The cigarette pack or individual cigarettes can also be picked up.
+The cigarette pack or individual cigarettes can also be taken in hand.
 Here, too, there is the typical smoke development when the smoke is simulated.

-When you take a cigarette out of the packet, you can light it with the petrol lighter in your other hand.
+When taking a joint or cigarette from the pack, it can be lit with the lighter in the other hand.

 • Interaction with cannabis

-The same can be done with cannabis as with cigarettes with a joint.
+The same actions can be done with a joint as with cigarettes.
 The bong can be lit with a lighter, whereupon you can hear the typical bubbling noises.

 • Interaction with cocaine

-With cocaine, you can take the tube in your hand and pull away the prepared ‘line’, whereupon you will also hear the typical snorting sound.
+With cocaine, you can pick up the tube and pull away the prepared “line,” accompanied by the typical sniffing sound.

 The aim of this scenario is to carry out behavioural exercises even in high-risk situations involving cocaine use.